tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/call-deflect.md

 ---
 title: Customer Journey Analytics - Call Deflection Analysis Scenario
-description: Cross channel customer journey analysis
+description: Analyze what behavior a user exhibits prior to calling the call center.
 solution: Experience Platform, Customer Journey Analytics
 kt:
 thumbnail:
 ---

-# Call deflection Journey Analysis scenario
+# Call Deflection Journey Analysis scenario

 Analyze what behavior a user exhibits prior to calling the call center.
-Understanding what actions a user was attempting to make, or what content and searching the user was performing prior to a support call can help provide context to which aspects of the journey can be optimized.
-What content, self-service tooling can be improved to prevent users from calling the call center for tasks which can be resolved in a self-service manner.
+Understanding what actions a user was attempting to make,  what content they were viewing and what terms they were searching for prior to a support call can help identify opportunities to improve the customer journey.
+What content and self-service tools can be improved to help customers resolve issues without needing to call in?

 ## Use Cases

-* Unify customer interactions across desktop and mobile to analyze customer behavior prior to agent assisted calls or support chats to determine what actions most often result in the user pursuing agent assisted interactions.
+* Unify customer interactions across desktop and mobile to analyze customer behavior prior to agent-assisted calls or support chats to determine what actions most often result in the user pursuing agent-assisted interactions.

 ## Reference Architecture